jasperan/pytorch-tensorflow/2_working_with_data_in_pytorch.md

 # Working with Data in PyTorch

-Welcome to the second article of this article series, where we explore the differences and similarities between PyTorch and TensorFlow, and how to work around data with both libraries.
+Welcome to the second article of this series where we explore the differences and similarities between PyTorch and TensorFlow, and how to work with data with both libraries.

-In this article, we're going to do a deep-dive into PyTorch specifically, and how to work with data.
+In this article, we're doing a deep-dive into PyTorch specifically.

 It's important to note that PyTorch is considered a Pythonic library, which means that it integrates very well with the Data Science stack already present in Python.
 It has some advantages over TensorFlow:
 - It's newer than TensorFlow